OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2018/SciPy 2018视频专辑 - P8：SciPy 2018视频专辑 (P8. KubeFlow - Pythonic Machine Learning at Scale on Kubernetes - GalileoHua - BV1TE411n7Ny.md

-# SciPy 2018视频专辑 - P8：SciPy 2018视频专辑 (P8.
+# P8：SciPy 2018视频专辑 (P8.
 KubeFlow - Pythonic Machine Learning at Scale on Kubernetes - GalileoHua - BV1TE411n7Ny

  Excellent。 Thank you so much。 And I think we just have the one mic up here。 So if at any。